agworkgit/javascriptdotinfo/4_javascript_fundamentals/2_code_structure/code_structure.md

 No need to think about the meaning of the brackets `[]` and `forEach` yet.
 We’ll study them later.
 For now, just remember the result of running the code: it shows `Hello`, then `1`, then `2`.

-Now let’s remove the semicolon after the alert:
+Now let’s remove the semicolon after the `alert`:

 ```
 alert("Hello")